 April Birthstone: Diamond

 Color: A diamond can be found in any color in addition to colorless.
 Colored diamonds are created when impurities, such as nitrogen (yellow and brown) and boron (blue), bonded with the carbon when the diamond was formed.
-In order of rarity the most common color of diamond is yellow, followed by brown, colorless, blue, green, pink, orange, purple, with red being the most rare.
+In order of rarity, the most common color of a diamond is yellow, followed by brown, colorless, blue, green, pink, orange, purple, with red being the rarest.

 Origins: India, Brazil, South Africa, Russia, Botswana, Australia, Northern Canada.

 History: This gemstone takes its name from the Greek word adámas meaning unbreakable or invincible.
 Diamonds have been known to man and used as decorative items since ancient times; some of the earliest references can be traced to India in Sanskrit texts.
 Some historians estimate that India was trading in diamonds as early as the fourth century BC.

 - The hardest gemstone of all diamond it is made of only one element—carbon.
 Most diamonds were formed more than a billion years ago deep inside the earth.